jjfeng/jjfeng.github.io/joining.md

 ## Applying
 If you are interested in this position, please submit the following materials:
 * A cover letter
-* A CV summarizing your education and work experience so far.
+* A CV summarizing your education and work experience so far
-* The names and email addresses of three references.
+* The names and email addresses of three references
-* One representative publication.
+* One representative publication
 * A code sample